Print this Page

 Print this Section

-The Education Act allows both Proprietors and Boards to carry out fundraising activities an optional basis and in accordance with the separate responsibilities of each party.
+The Education and Training Act 2020 allows both Proprietors and Boards to carry out fundraising activities an optional basis and in accordance with the separate responsibilities of each party.

 Two key principles guide fundraising: